WebOrganics/TransFormr/README.md

 * index.php?q={ "url" : "http://somewebsite.com/", "type" : "hcard" }

+You can also use construct queries on the ARC2 store ( if enabled ), this will return a document already extracted to the store, example

+* index.php?q={"construct": {"url": "http://somewebsite.com/","type": "hatom-sioc","output": "ntriples"}}

 ### By SPARQL Query.

 When you extract RDF using Transformr and the arc2 store is enabled, you can query the Transformr endpoint using sparql, example

-* /endpoint/?query=CONSTRUCT { ?s ?p ?o .} WHERE { GRAPH </type/http://somewebpage.com/> { ?s ?p ?o . } }
+* /endpoint/?query=CONSTRUCT { ?s ?p ?o } WHERE { GRAPH </type/http://someurl.com/> { ?s ?p ?o } }

-All graphs are relative to the store, "type" is the type of RDF you extracted e.g hfoaf, rdfa ... etc.
+All graphs are relative to the store, "type" is the type of RDF you extracted e.g hfoaf, rdfa ... etc, and the url of the page you extracted.

 ## Notes